-Knowing, understanding, and monitoring your food cost percentage is key to improving performance and profit margins.
+Knowing, understanding, and monitoring your food cost percentage, food cost per recipe and serving, are key to improving performance and profit margins.
 Insights into food costs can help you better understand your restaurant group’s budget and drive your menu pricing strategy and inventory controls across all locations.
 It helps you make data-driven decisions to maximize your profits.
 You may already have systems in place for calculating the food cost of an individual dish level and your business overall.
 Still, given the upheaval in the industry and the greater economy, it’s essential to keep tabs on this critical business metric.

 Check out other blogs in this food cost management series

 - Learn how to reduce your food cost percentage

 - Learn how to calculate recipe costs for your restaurants